Next Council Meeting

 You must present a statement from a certified EPA technician on letterhead with their EPA certification number stating that the Freon was removed by them.
 Otherwise both businesses and individual residents are charged a $15 fee per unit to ensure that the Freon is or was removed and disposed of safely.

 What is a transfer station?

 A transfer station is a large building in which household garbage is deposited and compacted.
-The Edmund Landfill has a transfer station which handles approximately 600 tons (1,200,000 pounds) of household garbage from Lexington County residents each day.
-It is then transferred to Waste Management's private landfill in Richland County (which stores household garbage from several counties).
+The Edmund Landfill has a transfer station which is permitted to process and transfer 600 tons (1,200,000 pounds) of household garbage from Lexington County each day.
+It is then transferred to Waste Management's private landfill in Richland County.

 How can I arrange a group tour of the Edmund Landfill or a group presentation?

 Contact Lexington County's Recycling Coordinator at (803) 785-3340 or firstname.lastname@example.org.
 Tours of the landfill, transfer station, grinding facility and recycling center can be given to groups of up to 60 people at a time.